MatoPlus/Orgmodoro/README.md

 # Requirement
 Any android phone or tablet using API version 21+ (Latest API version tested on level 27)
+- On API version 26+, you may have to manually set the notification channel's importance to urgent.
+This makes sure the notification pops up.

 # Features
 - Minimal Pomodoro timer